cytan299/tribahtinov/README.md

 ## Acknowledgements

-The author would like to thank Satoru Takagi (25 Jul 2017) for his contributions for improving _generate.py_.
+I would like to thank Satoru Takagi (25 Jul 2017) for his contributions for improving _generate.py_.
 His contributions added the following options for the user: